5 MCP Servers We Use to Run Client Outbound on Claude Code

 - Check the "About" or "Team" page for headcount signals

-- Note any technology indicators (Shopify badge, "Built on AWS", etc.)
+- Note any tech indicators (Shopify badge, "Built on AWS", etc.)

 {